 New and modern British Columbia liquor laws come into effect today, January 23, 2017.
 Here’s what you can expect to change about the booze scene in B.C., Canada.

 Hair cut and have a drink, read a book and have a drink, get a massage and (you guess it) HAVE A DRINK!!!
 Thanks to B.C.’s new liquor laws, the options are endless.

 B.C.’s new liquor laws are good news for local wineries and breweries:

 MLA John Yap has got it right!
 This is a fantastic new opportunity not just for us, the public, but also for BC wineries and breweries.

 “Customers will have more opportunities to enjoy some of the world class wines and craft beers that we know and love that are created right here in British Columbia.”

 -MLA John Yap, Bill Initiator

-Some of the New ‘Lax Liquor Laws:
+Some of British Columbia’s New Liquor Laws:

 - Businesses and special events can apply for a liquor license (eliminating ‘beer gardens’ by allowing the entire event to be licensed).